-Different viewsKeeping you aheadManman.com/maninstitute This material is for information purposes only and does not constitute an offer or invitation to invest in any product for which any Man Group plc affiliate provides investment advisory or any other services.
+This material is for information purposes only and does not constitute an offer or invitation to invest in any product for which any Man Group plc affiliate provides investment advisory or any other services.
 Unless stated otherwise this information is communicated in the European Economic Area by Man Asset Management (Ireland) Limited, which is authorised and regulated by the Central Bank of Ireland.
 In Australia this is communicated by Man Investments Australia Limited ABN 47 002 747 480 AFSL 240581, which is regulated by the Australian Securities & Investments Commission (ASIC).
-In Austral/Germany/Liechtenstein this is communicated by Man (Europe) AG, which is authorised and regulated by the Liechtenstein Financial Market Authority (FMA).
+In Austria/Germany/Liechtenstein this is communicated by Man (Europe) AG, which is authorised and regulated by the Liechtenstein Financial Market Authority (FMA).
 Man (Europe) AG is registered in the Principality of Liechtenstein no. FL-0002.420.371-2.
-Man (Europe) AG is an associated participant in the investor compensation scheme, which is operated by the Deposit Guarantee and Investor Compensation Focundation PCC (FL-0002.039.614-1) and corresponds with EU law.
+Man (Europe) AG is an associated participant in the investor compensation scheme, which is operated by the Deposit Guarantee and Investor Compensation Foundation PCC (FL-0002.039.614-1) and corresponds with EU law.
 Further information is available on the Foundation's website under www.eas-liechtenstein.li.
-In Hong Kong SAR this is communicated by Man Investments (Hong Kong) Limited and has not been reviewed by the Securities and regulated by the Swiss Financial Market Authority FINMA.
-In the United Kingdom this is communicated by Man Group Japan Limited.
-In Switzerland this information is communicated by Man Investments').
-Man Investments is authorised and regulated in the UK by the Financial Conduct Authority.
-In the United States this material is presented by Man Investments Inc. ('Man Investments').
-Man Investments is also a member of Securities and Exchange Commission ('SEC') and is a member of the Financial Industry Regulatory Authority ('FINRA').
-Man Investments is a wholly owned subsidiary of Man Group plc. ('Man Group).
-The registrations and memberships in no way imply that the SEC, FINRA or SIPC have endorsed Man Investments is a worker.
-As which is a thorised Discover Man Institute:
+In Hong Kong SAR this is communicated by Man Investments (Hong Kong) Limited and has not been reviewed by the Securities and Futures Commission in Hong Kong SAR.
+In Japan, this is communicated by Man Group Japan Limited.
+In Switzerland this information is communicated by Man Investments (Hong Kong) Limited which is authorised and regulated in the UK by the Financial Conduct Authority.
+In the United States this material is presented by Man Investments').
+Man Investments is registered as a broker-dealer with the US Securities and Exchange Commission ('SEC') and is a member of the Financial Industry Regulatory Authority ('FiNRA').
+Man Investments is also a member of Securities Investor Protection Corporation ('SIPC').
+Man Investments is a wholly owned subsidiary of Man Group plc. ('Man Group').
+The registrations and memberships in no way imply that the SEC, FINRA or SIPC have endorsed M

-Bringing Back "Crisis Alpha" By Alan Dunne & Niels Kaastrup-Larsen Top Traders Unplugged
+Bringing Back "Crisis Alpha"

+By Alan Dunne & Niels Kaastrup-Larsen Top Traders Unplugged